 - A Positive Verification Notice issued by the Home Office Employer Checking Service to the employer or prospective employer, which indicates that the named person may stay in the UK and is permitted to do the work in question.

-Employers will usually be presented with the following documents to prove eligibility to work in the UK.
+Employers will usually be presented with the following documents if conducting manual right to work checks to prove eligibility to work in the UK.
 These should be in original form.
 It will be important to ensure any documents provided correspond with the relevant list.

 Passport or national identity card

-You should check if the prospective employee is a British Citizen, Citizen of the UK and Colonies, are an EEA or Swiss national or have the right to live in the UK.
+You should check if the prospective employee is a British Citizen, Citizen of the UK and Colonies or have indefinite leave to remain and the right to live in the UK.

 A biometric immigration document is issued by the Border Agency and must indicate the person can stay indefinitely or there is no time limit on the stay.